equalitie/ouinet/README.md

 It can be stopped by hitting Ctrl+C.

-The client opens a web proxy on port 7070 (see option `listen-on-tcp` in its configuration file).
+The client opens a web proxy on local port 7070 (see option `listen-on-tcp` in its configuration file).
 If you have Firefox installed, you can create a new profile (stored under the `ff-profile` directory in the example below) which uses the Ouinet client as a proxy by executing: